 Over time, excessive plaque in your arteries can build up and lead to atherosclerosis, or a hardening of the arteries.
 This condition can put you at a higher risk for heart attack and stroke.
 A calcium score, or cardiac calcium scan, assesses the extent of calcified plaque buildup in your heart’s arteries so your care team can provide personalized prevention and treatment.

-When you need a calcium score in Goshen, IN, Goshen Heart & Vascular Center has the right screenings and tools to keep you on top of your heart health.
-With heart screenings and advanced heart diagnostic services, we’re a leading provider of innovative heart and vascular care in Elkhart County.
+When you need a calcium score, Goshen Heart & Vascular Center has the right screenings and tools to keep you on top of your heart health.
+With heart screenings and advanced heart diagnostic services, we’re a leading provider of innovative heart & vascular care.

-You can find out the status of your heart health by talking to your primary care provider about getting a calcium score test.
+You can find out the status of your heart health by talking to your primary care provider about getting a referral for a calcium score test.
 If you don’t have a primary care provider, call (574) 537-5000 for a referral.

 Do I need a calcium score?